Working men's club

-Working men's clubs are British private social clubs first created in the 19th century in industrial areas, particularly the North of England, Midlands, Scotland, Northern Ireland and South Wales Valleys, to provide recreation and education for working class men and their families.
+Working men's clubs are British private social clubs first created in the 19th century in industrial areas, particularly the North of England, Midlands, Scotland, Northern Ireland and South Wales Valleys, to provide recreation and education for working-class men and their families.

 History

 The first working men's club opened in 1857 in Reddish, Reddish Working Men's Club is still located on Greg Street, and was established for the workers of Victoria and Albert Mill.

 Wisbech Working Men's Club & Institute was formed in 1864 in Wisbech, Isle of Ely, and moved to its present site in 1867.
 It was once the most financially successful of all the clubs in England, with over 1,300 members in 1904.

 The Holbeck Working Men's Club.

 Working men's clubs provided a framework for members to engage in a range of political, educational, or recreational activities.

+During the mid-20th century, working men's clubs' popularity grew, as they offered live entertainment and inexpensive drinks.
+In Leeds, for example, clubs served as theatres hosting entertainment, supplementing the Leeds City Varieties and Grand Theatre, Leeds.

-Despite the original educational ambitions, most working men's clubs are now mainly recreational.
+Most working men's clubs are now mainly recreational.
 Typically, a club would have a room, often referred to (especially in Northern England) as a vault, with a bar for the sale and consumption of alcohol, snooker, pool or bar billiards tables, as well as televisions for sport entertainment; many provide food.
 A much larger room would be connected, often called the concert or entertainment room, with a stage and a layout of tables, stools and backrest sofas.
-They often provide night time entertainment, mainly at the weekends such as bingo, raffles, live music cabaret and comedy, playing popular music.
+They often provide night-time entertainment, mainly at the weekends such as bingo, raffles, live music cabaret and comedy, playing popular music.
 They are also known for their charitable works.

 Declining membership has seen many clubs close down and others struggle to remain open.